dubschro/odroid-n2/README.md

 dd if=/path/to/u-boot.bin.sd.bin of=/dev/mmcblk1 conv=fsync,notrunc bs=512 skip=1 seek=1
 ```
 *(Replace mmcblk1 with the appropriate device if that is not your sdcard)*
+**Do not write to p1 (mmcblkxp1) as that is the partition, you are writing in relation to the beginning of the device!**

+**It is a great idea to copy the u-boot.bin.sd.bin to /boot as well so you have
+a backup you can load with DD again in the future** but remember that nothing
+is actually actively using that file when you move it there.

 ## Update mkinitcpio to Load Panfrost ASAP for Console
 Generally speaking, panfrost will load pretty quick, but I've found myself